 Gerard M. Grigsby, Ph.D., LCPC

 I am endorsed by the Board of Professional Counselors and Therapists to practice as a Licensed Clinical Professional Counselor in Maryland.
 I earned my M.Ed. in Clinical Mental Health Counseling, as well as my Ph.D. in Counselor Education and Supervision, from Ohio University.
-I have several years of counseling experience, and I have worked in college counseling and community mental health settings.
+I recently transitioned into private practice after working several years in college counseling and community mental health settings.

 I work with people who present with all sorts of concerns, including issues related to gender and sexuality, race and racial identity, anxiety, depression, unhealthy eating, drug and alcohol use, life adjustment and transition, grief and loss, self-esteem, interpersonal conflict, and dating and intimate relationships.
 I also help people who are interested in self-discovery and seeking opportunities to learn more about themselves and others.
 While I feel equipped to meet the needs of most people who seek my help, I find that I’m most energized when I’m working with clients who are motivated and invested in the therapeutic process.
 I work best with people who arrive with an open mind and a trusting heart and who are committed to making lasting, meaningful changes in their lives.